microsoft/VSExtensibility/New_Extensibility_Model/new-concepts/project/Tutorial.md

     .With(p => p.TypeGuid)  // VSHPROPID_TypeGuid
     .With(p => p.Capabilities)
     .QueryAsync(cancellationToken);

-await foreach (IQueryResultItem<IProjectSnapshot> project in allProjects) {
+    await foreach (IQueryResultItem<IProjectSnapshot> project in allProjects)
+    {
         var projectGuid = project.Value.Guid;
         // Checking whether 'Capabilities' property has been retrieved.
         // Otherwise, it can throw for projects which do not support it.
-(Like SQL projects) if (project.Value.PropertiesAvailableStatus.Capabilities)
-    {
-        bool capabilities = project.Value.PropertiesAvailableStatus.Capabilities;
+(Like SQL projects) bool capabilities = project.Value.PropertiesAvailableStatus.Capabilities;
-    }
     }
 ```

 Or multiple properties can be requested in a single line: